Use custom controls for model-driven app data visualizations

 Tablet.
 To make the custom control available on tablet devices running Dynamics 365 for tablets, select the Tablet option next to the control.

 Select the pencil icon next to Min, Max, and Step, set the property option described below, and then select OK.

 Min.
 Set the minimum accepted value.
-You can bind a static value that you enter or bind the value to an existing field.
+You can bind a static value that you enter or bind the value to an existing column.
 In this example Bind to static value is Currency and the minimum value that can be entered is zero.

 Bind to a static value.
 Select the data type, such as a whole number (Whole.None), currency, floating point (FP), or decimal.
-Next, enter a number that represents the minimum accepted value for the field.
+Next, enter a number that represents the minimum accepted value for the column.

 Step.
 This represents the unit to increment or decrement when adding to or subtracting from the current value.
 For example, for budget amount you can select 100 dollar increments\decrements.

 Hide Default Control.
 Selecting this option hides the control so neither the control or the data is displayed in any of the clients that don't support the custom control.
 Notice that the classic Dynamics 365 web client doesn't support most custom controls.
 By default, this option is not selected and the classic Dynamics 365 web client displays the default, typically text based, control.